osrf-migration/vrx-wiki/tutorials/ChangingPluginParameters.md

 <wind_velocity_vector>0 0 0 </wind_velocity_vector>
 ```

 which in this case specifies the wind velocity as 0 m/s.
 We can change the X and Y components of this vector to simulate the influence of wind on the vessel (the Z component is ignored).
-We've posted a video where we experiment with a couple of cases: https://vimeo.com/257588911
+We've posted a [video](https://vimeo.com/257588911) where we experiment with a couple of cases.

 # Example: Changing the Wave Field #